esycrux/Inn/README.md

 	{ beer: 7}

 It should have method **GetCost** with optional parameter pirate
-	If you pass pirate return cost of the Drink he had
-	If you use it withou paramater count cost for all drinks for all pirates
+	If you pass pirate return cost of the Drinks he had If you use it withou paramater count cost for all drinks for all pirates

 It should have method **OneMoreRound** when all pirates buy a drink